mdebauge/pokeapi/README.md

-# PokeAPI SDK for Next.js Projects
+# PokeAPI SDK

 This is a simple TypeScript SDK for fetching Pokemon data from the PokeAPI.
 It's designed to be used in Next.js projects and provides a context provider and hooks to access the Poke-data, allowing you to just focus on building your awesome app.

-For richer docs experience, clone the repository and run the docs-site locally by running
+## For richer docs experience, clone the repository and run the docs-site locally by running the following command at the root of the repository:

 ```bash
 npm run dev
 ```

-at the root of the repository.
+## PokeAPI SDK Readme

+I suggest checking out the richer docs experience above...but you can always access the SDK's README [here](./packages/pokeapi-sdk/README.md).